DroopyTersen/ts-engineer/README.md

 It only runs locally and directly reads and writes files on my files system.

-- It can do [cool stuff](##Cool-Stuff) like:
-  - Hybrid search (fulltext search + semantic search) for code across all of my projects
-  - Chat with my code
-  - Generate documentation with code snippets and diagrams
-  - Automatically do basic/intermediate coding tasks for me
-    - I enter the raw task description
-    - It generates specifications and requirements
-    - Then it writes a coding plan
-    - Then it uses apple script to lauch the project in Cursor and execute the Coding Plan using Cursor Composer.
-  - Surgical context selection
-    - Using the file explorer, I can select files and my selection is automatically concatenated into single giant block of markdown containing the file contents.
-Perfect for then pasting into ChatGPT or Claude or any other third party tool.

 ## Cool Stuff

 ### Chat with your codebase